For everyone, for ever: our strategy to 2025

-We want to continue to maintain the highest standards of care for everything you help us look after, while working in a way that feels relevant and necessary to people and their day-to-day lives.
-Finally, we want to equip everyone in the National Trust with the skills and resources they need to do their jobs with ease and confidence, and to feel proud of our work.
+In our ongoing strategy, we want to continue to maintain these high standards of care for everything you help us look after, while working in a way that feels relevant and necessary to people and their day-to-day lives.
+We want to equip everyone in the National Trust with the skills and resources they need to do their jobs with ease and confidence, and to feel proud of our work.

 Look after the places in our care by: